-A loose toilet paper holder can be a real nuisance.
+A loose toilet paper holder in your bathroom can be a real nuisance.
 It eventually will fall apart and someone will just stick the toilet paper on one of the arms sticking out from the wall.
 It is usually the case that one of the arms is loose from the wall.
 The way the arms are held in place is that there is a bracket that is secured to the wall, and then the arm is secured to the bracket with a small set screw.

 You might get lucky and just have to tighten the setscrew.
 It is unlikely that this will totally fix the problem as it is usually the bracket that becomes loose from the wall…but you might get lucky.